Sudan Prime Minister's house surrounded and top government officials reportedly arrested

 Those arrested reportedly include government ministers and members of the Sovereignty Council of Sudan.
 CNN cannot independently verify the arrests.

-Witnesses said as of Monday morning local time, demonstrators are gathering in the streets of the capital in protest of the arrests, lighting bonfires and setting up roadblocks.
+Global flight-tracking service Flightradar24 shows no flights departing the airport, and one flight on approach.
+It is not clear if that incoming flight will be allowed to land.

-It comes after the Sudan Professionals' Association, a Sudanese pro-democratic political group, called on people to take to the streets to resist "the military coup."
+Internet monitoring site NetBlocks reported internet connectivity was "severely disrupted" in Sudan on Monday, "manifesting in a telecommunications blackout for many."

-Internet monitoring site NetBlocks reported internet disruption in Sudan on Monday, saying: "Sudan amid reports of military coup and detention of Prime Minister; real-time network data show national connectivity at 34% of ordinary levels; incident ongoing."
+"Real-time network data show national connectivity at 34% of ordinary levels; incident ongoing," NetBlocks added.

 A source in Khartoum told CNN calls are not connecting for people in Sudan and the internet is down.